 For the purposes of administering healthcare costs, the health insurance institute in your country of employment will provide you with the registration form E 106 or S1 that you need to submit to Kela.
 The authorities may also exchange registration information directly.
 If your country of employment is another Nordic country or the United Kingdom, the form does not need to be registered.

 If you do not have a place of domicile in Finland, Kela will grant you a certificate of entitlement to treatment in Finland if necessary.
 Kela may also send you the certificate if health care service provider is entitled to receive state reimbursement for your treatment costs.
 By presenting this certificate, you can receive treatment in a similar manner to those living in Finland.
 You will pay the same customer fee for the treatment as the residents of the municipality in question.
-You can apply for the certificate from Kela on form SV 140.

 Working in other countries